Allocations

 --width 1600 > out.svg

-After this command has run (which may run for a while), you should have an SVG file that you can open in your browser.
+Once the command has been completed, an SVG file is generated that you can open in your browser.

 Flame graph